-Descend down the steep upper reaches of the Carrie Nation trail as it descends among the pines down steep switchbacks to ultimately hit the canyon bottom, which it descends more gradually down to the official End of Trail sign marking the upper limit of the maintaned Carrie Nation trail.
+Descend the steep upper reaches of the Carrie Nation trail as it descends among the pines down steep switchbacks to ultimately hit the canyon bottom, which descends more gradually down to the official End of Trail sign marking the upper limit of the maintained Carrie Nation trail.
 This continuation segment is just as easy to follow.
-Once you hit the canyon bottom from the Agua Caliente trail, follow it all the way down to the end of trail sign, cross over the little creek and check out the Carrie Nation mine.
+Once you hit the canyon bottom from the Agua Caliente trail, follow it down to the End of Trail sign, cross over the little creek, and check out the Carrie Nation mine.
 A little farther down is the old machinery left behind.
 Keep going past the machinery and follow the Carrie Nation 0.6 miles back to the intersection for the Vault Mine trail at the old metal sign.
 There used to be a new wooden sign for the Carrie Nation trail here, the last two times I came through the sign was broken.
 Head back down the bottom reaches of Vault Mine to Madera creek and follow the trail back past the Old Baldy intersection, then your car to complete this 7.5 mile, 3000 foot gain beauty.

 Check out the Official Route and Triplogs.